bolt/docs/source_docs/extensions/customfields.md

 Extensions: Providing Custom Fields
 ===================================

-To show some of the possiblilities available to extension developers this series of tutorials goes through the process of creating an extension that adds specific functionality to Bolt.
+The release of Bolt 3.0 has seen a significant amount of power and flexibility added to custom fields.
+In the 2.x series of releases custom fields did not have access to the entire lifecycle of a field and was focused more on providing replacement templates for the built in storage types.

+With this in mind, the following tutorial is a reworking of the one originally written for the 2.x documentation, it no longer represents best practice for custom field development, for that please see the latest tutorial here.

+What this updated tutorial will be useful for is to see what changes will be needed to update field extensions to be compatible with Bolt 3.0

 #### Task: Add a Colour Picker to Bolt

 Wouldn't it be good if we could allow editors of your site to add a splash of colour to a page banner?

 Possibly not, but that's no reason to not try, so we're going to add a new field type to Bolt that allows content editors to pick a colour.
 Here's a step-by-step guide of how to build and test this extension.

 #### Step 1: Configure the extension

 As with all Bolt extensions we need to get started with a configuration `composer.json` file.
-So we make a new directory for our extension called `bolt- colourpicker` and then within the directory type `git init`.
+So we make a new directory for our extension called `bolt-colourpicker` and then within the directory type `git init`.
 This gets us setup with a clean empty project.

-Next comes the configuration, we'll keep things nice and simple so here's the
+Next comes the configuration, we'll keep things nice and simple so here's the essentials:
-essentials:

 ```
 {